-The College's mission as approved by its members during the period covered by these accounts was:
+The College's mission as approved by its members:

 "To enhance the lives of our students and other customers, maximising their potential through learning."

 Public Benefit

 Northampton College is an exempt charity under Part 3 of the Charities Act 2011 and following the Machinery of Government changes in 2016, its principal regulator is the Secretary of State for Education.
 The members of the Governing Body, who are trustees of the charity, are disclosed on page 13.